Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

 During the clinical trials to test the effectiveness of treatment with avelumab in patients with advanced or metastatic bladder cancer, some patients’ tumors became smaller after treatment.

 Avelumab may be used for patients with certain forms of advanced or metastatic bladder cancer that has spread beyond the bladder and/or to other parts of the body.
 Healthcare providers can provide more information about whether treatment with avelumab may be appropriate for a specific patient’s bladder cancer.1

 However, it is generally used to treat patients who have already tried treatment with chemotherapy that contains platinum, but the cancer has since gotten worse.
 Or it may be used as an ongoing treatment for patients who received chemotherapy that contains platinum as an initial treatment and the cancer did not worsen.1

 Reporting health conditions

 Healthcare providers need to know if a patient has certain types of health conditions before prescribing avelumab.
-Patients should tell their healthcare provider about all their health conditions, especially:
+Patients should tell their healthcare provider about all their health conditions, especially:1,2

 - Immune system problems, such as Crohn’s disease or ulcerative colitis